Osestic/Robotics-3D-Visualisation-and-Control-Application/README.md

 # Robotics-3D-Visualisation-and-Control-Application
 ![3DRobot](https://github.com/user-attachments/assets/c0de4073-acce-4efb-acbd-05a8495366c9)

-Graphical view of the Robot on MATLAB.:
+Graphical view of the Robot on MATLAB:

 ![Screenshot 2024-03-05 152304](https://github.com/user-attachments/assets/df1462ee-29e6-4451-8a4d-bda22c298c5b)

 The GUI through which both the Virtual and Real-World Robot Can be Controlled: